RedHatWorkshops/openshiftv3-advanced-workshop/Creating and Using Templates.md

 `generate` allows you to auto-generate the values if no value is keyed in by the user `from` defines the range of values allowed

+**Note** Sometimes length of the parameter may be important.
+As an example, we have set the MYSQL_USER to be 16 characters during autogeneration, due to technology limitations.

 Remove "namespace" parameter from the DeploymentConfig here as you want your template to be usable in any project

 ```